-The Fairfield Local Infrastructure Contribution Plan 2023 was adopted by Council on (insert date).
+The Fairfield City Local Infrastructure Contribution Plan 2023 was adopted by Council on 28 November 2023.

-The Plan came into force on (insert date) and repeals the Fairfield City Direct (Section 7.11) Development Contributions Plan 2011, and Fairfield City Council Indirect (Section 7.12) Development Contributions Plan 2011.
+The Original Plan came into force on 26 February 2024 and repeals the Fairfield City Direct (Section 7.11) Development Contributions Plan 2011, and Fairfield City Council Indirect (Section 7.12) Development Contributions Plan 2011.